About

 A Brief History

-Partnerships
+Essential Partnerships

-This year’s group of organizers includes:
+The 2024 committee of organizers includes:

-• Gage Pacifera, Harmonic Northwest (chair)
+• Gage Pacifera, Harmonic Northwest (co-chair)

 • Holly Erickson, PT Main Street (event coordinator)